Advanced Integrated Manufacturing (AIM)

 • Reading and interpreting basic hydraulic circuit diagrams

-• Understanding the basic physical principles of hydraulics
+• Understanding basic physical principles of hydraulics

 • Measuring volumetric flow and pressure